zayfod/pycozmo/README.md

     - text-to-speech
     - songs
 - there is no Wi-Fi control.
 The library assumes a Wi-Fi connection to Cozmo, established in advance.
-- frame retransmission is not implemented
-- transmission of multiple packets in a single frame is not implemented

 Requirements